 Uni Genius will provide work experience, university support, mentoring and academic support that will inspire our students to want to work in STEM and empower them to be able to achieve high grades so that they can be the solution to many of society's problems.

-The project will support over 250 less privileged students within the next 5 years to progress in STEM, benefiting their families, local communities and the wider society.
+The project will support over 1500 black students within the next 5 years to progress in STEM, benefiting their families, local communities and the wider society.

 This project has provided additional documentation in a PDF file (projdoc.pdf).